YureiDevs/Discord_Web_Landing_Page/README.txt

 Thank you for downloading this landing page!

-To edit the page, go into the index.html file.
+To edit the page, right click the index.html file and edit with notedpad / notepad++ / whatever you use.

 This is the landing page (the index.html page), no other pages are included.